 Sites with annual solar access would include passive solar systems, photovoltaic cells, and/or solar water heating.
-With energy- efficient design and possible tree removal, most of the electricity and some of the water heating would be provided by photovoltaic cells and solar thermal, respectively, if the buildings are located in the areas with solar access.
+With energy- efficient design and possible tree removal, most of the electricity and some of the water heating would be provided by photovoltaic cells, solar thermal, and geothermal heat pumps.
 Warm air produced during cooking in the kitchen would be pumped to a drying room below the kitchen in the dining hall building.